AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

+- Test with another framework: Javascript and Jasmine

 Here is another example of the Airport Challenge, where I am using a new language, Javascript, and one of its [testing framework Jasmine](https://jasmine.github.io/2.0/introduction).
 Here I am creating a block, BeforeEach, that is going to happen before each test.
 In that case, I am creating a new Airport, the class I am testing.
 I am also creating a Plane, which is a way to create a fake Plane that is going to answer to the method 'land'.

 ````javascript